relmoo1220/llm-project/README.md

 - LanguageSame: Ensures that the output is in English.
 - Relevance: Assesses the relevance of the model's response to the user’s input.
 - Sensitive: Checks for potentially sensitive content that should be flagged or moderated.

+---

+## Conclusion

+The Mental Health Chatbot is designed to provide a supportive and secure environment for users seeking assistance with mental health concerns.
+By integrating advanced technologies like SvelteKit, Flask, Ollama, LangChain, and LLM-Guard, we ensure a robust and responsive user experience while prioritizing safety and ethical considerations.

+This project not only showcases the potential of state-of-the-art language models in addressing sensitive topics but also highlights the importance of implementing effective moderation and content filtering mechanisms.
+With carefully configured input and output scanners, our chatbot is equipped to handle a variety of interactions while mitigating risks associated with harmful content.

+Through this application, we aim to contribute positively to the mental health landscape, providing users with reliable information and support when they need it most.
+We welcome feedback and suggestions for improvement as we continue to enhance the chatbot's capabilities and ensure it remains a valuable resource for mental health support.